-Feeling undermined or attacked is traumatic and emotions run high.
-(This is completely normal.)
+Unfortunately the experience can leave us feeling off balance and not quite like ourselves.
+This can be overwhelming.
+Feeling undermined or attacked is traumatic — and emotions run high.
+(Completely normal.)
 Most of us will immediately formulate an internal counter-attack or argument.
 However the opportunity for this play out in real life, is often dependent on the existing power dynamic.
-In some cases, we simply have to process the situation to move through it.
+In many cases, we simply have to process the situation to move through it.

 Here is a bit of advice to wade through the fall-out: